-If a worker dies as the result of a job-related injury, Louisiana presumes that the surviving spouse and children are dependent and entitled to benefits.
+If an employee dies as the result of a work-related injury, the State of Louisiana presumes that the surviving spouse and children are dependent and entitled to benefits.
 There are a few conditions:

 Other family members who were financially dependent on the deceased worker might be eligible for Louisiana workers’ compensation death benefits if they are living in the deceased worker’s household.
 Unmarried partners are ineligible unless they’re receiving benefits on behalf of shared children.